Create Login and Registration using Identity in ASP.NET Core

 }

-5. Now, Register Identity Services to your Web application by adding this line of code inside the ConfigureServices method.
+Now, Register Identity Services to your Web application by adding this line of code inside the ConfigureServices method.
 This will allow us to use Identity functionality.
-This class is bound with ASP.NET Core AppDBContext Class, which handles our Database.
+This class is bound with the ASP.NET Core AppDBContext Class, which handles our Database.

 services.AddIdentity<IdentityUser, IdentityRole>().AddEntityFrameworkStores<AppDBContext>();